TX Power Limitations for Regulatory Compliance (ETSI, FCC)

 ETSI EN 300 328

 It is generally true that ETSI EN 300 328 allows 20 dBm RF output power when equipment is using wide band modulations other than FHSS (Frequency Hopping Spread Spectrum).
 In these cases, PSD (Power Spectral Density) also must be tested, which allows 10 dBm / 1 MHz.
 These restrictions apply to those BLE devices where adaptive frequency hopping is not enabled.
-For 125 kbps, 500 kbps and 1 Mbps PHY (~1 MHz bandwidth), it means that the maximum radiated power allowed is 10 dBm.
+For 125 kbps, 500 kbps and 1 Mbps PHY (~1 MHz bandwidth), which means that the maximum radiated power allowed is 10 dBm.
 For 2 Mbps PHY, it is a few tenths dB more.

-Based on FCC part 15.247 for wideband digital modulation the output power can go up to 30 dBm and the power spectral density must be below 8 dBm / 3 KHz.
+Based on FCC part 15.247 for wideband digital modulation, the output power can go up to 30 dBm and the power spectral density must be below 8 dBm / 3 KHz.
 For 500 kbps (coded), 1 Mbps and 2 Mbps PHY, 30 dBm limitation is applied.
 For 125 Kbps coded PHY, the device doesn’t pass the 8 dBm/ 3 KHz PSD limit with full power.
 As a result, the maximum output power allowed is 14 dBm.

 Because Bluetooth stack follows strict regulations, the maximum output power is 10 dBm in those cases when AFH is not enabled (or AFH is enabled but no more than 15 channels are available).
 This stack limitation (10 dBm EIRP) is valid for all PHYs and devices.